Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

 Puffins are no exception to this family trait and watching their silent dives from 30 feet above the waves I was amazed at how skilful they are underwater as they hunt for their favourite meals of herring and sandeels.

 On the wing these wee birds (they’re only around a foot in length with a less than two-foot wingspan) are surprisingly agile – despite how stocky their bodies are – but they have to flap their wings at high speeds to stay in the air.

 According to the Scottish Seabird Centre, puffins beat their wings up to four hundred times per minute which means they need to eat lots of fish for energy, so luckily for them their over-sized bills can hold up to a dozen at a time.

 Unlike many bird species, a pair of puffins will stay together for life with one staying at home to look after their young and the other out at sea looking for food, but they work together to build the nests which they return to year after year.

 After experiencing their silent hunt at sea I was surprised at how noisy they are in their clifftop burrows and it seems apt that the collective noun for a group of puffins is a ‘circus’.
-The combination of airborne acrobatics and amusing land-based waddling about fits that term perfectly.
+The combination of airborne acrobatics and comedic land-based waddling fits that term perfectly.

 I’ll cover a few of Scotland’s best puffin-viewing locations in the following sections.